Name: Raichle (Rai) Farrelly

 *Farrelly, R., Shapiro, S., & Tomas, Z. (2017).
 Creating the conditions for productive dissonance: An inclusive pedagogical framework.
 In A. Lee, and R. D. Williams (Eds.)
 Engaging dissonance: Developing mindful global citizenship in higher education.
 Innovations in Higher Education Teaching and Learning, Vol. 9, 25-42.
 Emerald Publishing Limited.

 *Farrelly, R., Fankhauser, K., Schneider, A., Suarez, R., & Teleen, S. (2017).
 Inquiry-based professional development: An empowerment model for LESLLA teacher development.
 Low-educated adult second language and literacy acquisition (LESLLA).
 Proceedings of the 11th Annual Symposium.
 Granada, Spain.

 *Farrelly, R. (2013).
 Converging perspectives in the LESLLA context.
 In T. Tammelin-Laine, L. Nieminen, & M. Martin (Eds.), Low-educated adult second language and literacy acquisition.
 Proceedings of the 8th Annual Symposium (pp. 23-45).
 Jyväskylä: University Library of Jyväskylä.

-Farrelly, R. (In Press).
+Farrelly, R. (2018).
 Lesson planning for teaching pronunciation.
 The TESOL Encyclopedia of English Language Teaching.
 Hoboken, NJ: Wiley & Sons, Inc.